UKCloud/documentation/articles/azure/azs-how-create-service-fabric-portal.md

    - **Subscription** - This is your UKCloud for Microsoft Azure subscription.

-   - **Resource Group** - Select an existing resource group, or create a new one by typing a name for your new resource group.
+   - **Resource Group** - Select an existing resource group, or create a new one by clicking the **Create new** link and then typing a name for your new resource group in the pop-out window.

    - **Location** - This will be `frn00006`, which is the Azure Stack Hub region.